 The Company devised a formal orientation program for new directors.
-It will be implemented starting January 2014.
+It was implemented starting January 2014.

-(b) State any in-house training and external courses attended by Directors and Senior Management7 for the past three (3) years:
+(b) State any in-house training and external courses attended by Directors and Senior Management5 for the past three (3) years:

-The following Directors and Senior Management attended Corporate Governance Seminar for the year 2014:
+The following Directors and Senior Management attended Corporate Governance Seminar for the years 2014 and 2015: